Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty: Simulation Results

-\textbf{Model validation:} To validate our model, we define the system's overall true control cost during the human-leading mode as follows:
+\textbf{Model validation:} To validate our model, we define the system's overall true control cost as:

-This equation accumulates true cost over time by considering tracking error, control input, and pose optimization, where $s$ is the true human state.
-The robot dynamics follows the form of \eqref{eq_dyn}.
-In this experiment, we use a Fetch robot with detailed model parameters given in supplementary material \cite{supp}.
+This equation accumulates true cost over time by considering tracking error, control input, and pose optimization, where $s$ represents the true human state in simulation.
+The robot dynamics follow the form of \eqref{eq_dyn}.
 The result is then compared with a baseline where we do not consider pose optimization.
-For each human in each environment, we conduct 100 random experiments, with the average costs presented in Table~\ref{Tab_average_pose_optimization}.

-As the table indicates, incorporating pose optimization in human-leading mode reduces the system's true cost in each environment compared to when pose optimization is not used.
+For each human in each environment, we conduct 100 random experiments, with the average costs and standard deviation presented in Table~\ref{Tab_average_pose_optimization}.
+As the table indicates, incorporating pose optimization in human-led mode reduces the system's true cost in each environment compared to when pose optimization is not used.
 Notably, although \eqref{eq:pose_opt} is formulated based on the probability distribution of human choices (i.e., using the overall range of $\alpha$ and $\gamma$, rather than the sub-ranges, which are assumed to be unknown to robots), the resulting optimized joint configuration proves beneficial when collaborating humans with varying preference parameters.
-These results demonstrate that pose optimization, along with the proposed framework, enhances overall task performance, ensuring safety and efficiency
+These results support \textbf{H3} by showing lower control cost under human intent uncertainty when PO is enabled.